 This is an easy and powerful method, as you’ll essentially have access to all the resources and speech recognition algorithms of these big companies.

 Of course, the downside is that most of them aren’t free.
 And, you can’t customize them very much, as all the processing is done on a remote server.
 For a free, custom voice recognition system, you’ll need to use a different set of tools.

 Open Source Voice Recognition Libraries

-To build your custom solution, there are some really great libraries you can use.
+To build your custom solution that recognizes audio and voice signals, there are some really great libraries you can use.
 They are fast, accurate, and free.
 Here are some of the best available – I’ve chosen a few that use different techniques and programming languages.

 For an awesome example of an application built using CMU Sphinx, check out the Jasper Project on GitHub.

 Kaldi, released in 2011 is a relatively new toolkit that’s gained a reputation for being easy to use.
 It uses the C++ programming language.

 HTK, also called the Hidden Markov Model Toolkit, is made for the statistical analysis modeling techniques.
 It’s owned by Microsoft, but they are happy for you to use and change the source code.
 It uses the C programming language.

 If you’re new to building this kind of system, I would suggest you to go with something based on Python that uses the CMU Sphinx library.
 Check out this quick tutorial that sets up a very basic system in just 29 lines of Python code.